Isobel (The Vampire Diaries): Plot

 Isobel (Mia Kirshner) and Alaric (Matt Davis) talk at the Grill.
 Alaric asks Isobel why she left him to become a vampire and she says that is what she always wanted.
 Isobel wants to meet Elena (Nina Dobrev) and asks Alaric to arrange a meeting for her but he refuses to do it and leaves.
 Isobel follows him and attacks him at the parking lot.
 She threatens to kill all his students if he will not do what she asked and leaves.

-At Mystic High Alaric sets Matt (Zach Roerig) and Tyler (Michael Trevino) to work together and help to build the Founder's Day float before he sees Elena and Stefan (Paul Wesley) from afar and leaves.
+At Mystic High, Alaric sets Matt (Zach Roerig) and Tyler (Michael Trevino) to work together and help to build the Founder's Day float before he sees Elena and Stefan (Paul Wesley) from afar and leaves.
 The two friends still do not talk to each other after Tyler made out with Matt's mother, Kelly, even though Tyler tries to apologize.
 Meanwhile, Caroline (Candice Accola) asks Bonnie (Kat Graham) what is going on between her and Elena but Bonnie does not want to say.

 Alaric gets Elena and Stefan at his classroom to talk to them about Isobel's request.
 Damon (Ian Somerhalder) joins them a little bit later since Alaric called him.
 Damon is surprised hearing that Isobel is in town and wonders if she is working with John (David Anders) and why she wants the Gilbert device.
-When they tell him that the only thing she wants is to meet Elena, Damon tells Elena that she does not have to meet her if she does not want it but Elena agrees and meets her later at the Grill.
+When they tell him that the only thing she wants is to meet Elena, Damon tells Elena that she does not have to meet her if she does not want to, but Elena agrees and meets her later at the Grill.

 Elena and Isobel meet at the Grill while Stefan sits a few tables away for protection.
-Isobel is surprised of how much Elena looks like Katherine and says that Katherine found her after she became a vampire.
-Elena wants to know who her father is but Isobel has no any intentions of telling her.
-Instead, she reveals the real reason she wanted to meet Elena which is no other than the Gilbert device, the same one that John wants.
-Elena asks how she knows John and Isobel admits that John was in love with her in the past and that he was the one who told her about vampires.
+Isobel is surprised by how much Elena looks like Katherine and says that Katherine found her after she became a vampire.
+Elena wants to know who her father is, but Isobel has no intentions of telling her.
+Instead, she reveals the real reason she wanted to meet Elena, which is no other than for the Gilbert device, the same one that John wants.
+Elena asks how she knows John, and Isobel admits that John was in love with her in the past and that he was the one who told her about vampires.
 Elena refuses to help her with the device and Isobel threatens her that she has to do it.
 She leaves and Bonnie enters the Grill.
 She sees Elena upset but she turns around when she sees Stefan approaching her.

-At the Gilbert house, Jeremy (Steven McQueen) keeps calling and leaving messages to Anna (Malese Jow) from who he did not hear since she went home and found her mother dead, something that Jeremy does not know.
+At the Gilbert house, Jeremy (Steven McQueen) keeps calling and leaving messages to Anna (Malese Jow) from whom he did not hear since she went home and found her mother dead, something that Jeremy does not know.
 John hears Jeremy leaving the message and talking to Jenna (Sara Canning) about it and he tells him that if he wants to talk about girls he is there.
 Jeremy is surprised by the offer and he just leaves.